 The Acrylic Pour Painting Method:

-Once you have all your paints, silicone, and Floetrol…time to start setting up your workspace… Lay out your plastic sheeting, have your towels within reach, a cup filled with water.
-Grab your paints, silicone, Floetrol, and heat gun.
+Time to start setting up your workspace… Lay out your plastic sheeting, have your towels within reach, a cup filled with water.
+Grab your paints, serum, craft sticks, and Floetrol, .
 Put on your apron and you will be ready to go.

 If this is your first pour ever, I would suggest using 3-4 colors tops until you get used to how the paints and additives flow together.

 Step by step:

-- Set out your 4 plastic cups for color, and one plastic cup for the final “dirty pour” mixture.
+- Set out your 4 plastic cups for color, and one extra plastic cup for the final “dirty pour” mixture.